Set up the Task Tracker Tutorial Backend¶

 realm-climay take a few seconds to query your Atlas project, but you should soon see the following output:

-this app does not exist yet: would you like to create a new app? [y/n]:
+Do you wish to create a new app? [y/n]

 Press "y", then press ENTER to confirm your intention to create a new app.